Fund Rules

 There is a minimum and a maximum amount of funding that can be requested in a single Catalyst proposal.
 These are outlined below for each category:

-Minimum Funding Amount per proposal:
+Funding Amount range per proposal:

-Cardano Open:
+Cardano Open: Ecosystem

-Cardano Partners:
+Cardano Partners: Tier-1 Enterprise Integrations

 Minimum and maximum funding caps help drive the predictability of how many projects will likely be funded in a given round and support the estimation of ongoing costs for community-reviewers to participate in project accountability management, where the pool of community reviewers help to verify that milestones are being achieved and are rewarded for their contributions.